Best Practices to Develop a Cloud-First Approach and Increase Margins

 But the fact is that the cloud can benefit MSPs in many ways that are not always obvious.
 Indeed, the cloud offers so many opportunities for MSPs that, if you aren’t already using cloud solutions to help deliver managed services, now is the time to start.

-Keep reading for an overview of why to go “cloud-first” for your MSP business.
+Keep reading for an overview of the cloud-first approach benefits and why to go “cloud-first” for your MSP business.

 What is a cloud-first managed services strategy?